 - The initial baseline request is sent to the target application unmodified

 This process is often referred to as baseline requests recording.
 You could stop the recording either from the web interface of the cloud or by making an API call to the Wallarm API.
-The proxy will continue sending initial baselines to the target application.
+The node will continue sending initial baselines to the target application.

-The baseline recording begins if the proxy node receives the test policy and the test run ID first.
+The baseline recording begins if the node receives the test policy and the test run ID first.

 ALLOWED_HOSTSenvironment variable.
-This variable was set up during the FAST proxy node deployment process.
+This variable was set up during the FAST node deployment process.
 If the request’s target domain is allowed by the variable, then the request is considered baseline.
 If you have followed the guide, all the requests to the

 google-gruyere.appspot.comdomain would be considered baseline.